Our Medical Committee

 BSc, MSc (Auckland), PhD (Cambridge)

-Gergely Toldi is a senior lecturer in neonatology at the Liggins Institute, University of Auckland.
+Gergely Toldi is an associate professor of neonatology at the Liggins Institute, University of Auckland.
 He trained in paediatrics and neonatal medicine in Hungary and the UK.
 His research primarily focuses on early life development of the immune response and understanding the immunological background of complications affecting preterm and term neonates as well as pregnant women.
 He contributed to developing novel flow cytometry based diagnostic and experimental methods.
-He currently receives funding from an AMRF Project Grant investigating the role of short chain fatty acids in neonatal immune health and development.
+He received funding from an AMRF Project Grant between 2023 and 2025 to investigate the role of short chain fatty acids in neonatal immune health and development.
 In his clinical role, he works as a consultant neonatologist at Starship Neonatal Intensive Care Unit.

 Dr Gergely Toldi